John Brogden and Sons: Llynvi Valley / Cwm Llynfi

 lands in the Llynfi valley, from which they raised coal and iron in large quantities.

 Tywith is very close to Coegnant and later there was a court case in which Brogdens were alleged to have extended their mine into Coegnant's territory (see below).

 In 1864 they leased the Garth land, sank the Garth pit and erected coke-ovens, which they worked until the depression in 1877 forced their closure.
-Richards (1982) says (re Garth Colliery, 1864), "J. Brogden & Sons bought Garth Fach and Cwmdu Canol Farms and sank this pit in 1865.
+Richards (1982) says (re Garth Colliery, 1864):

+"J. Brogden & Sons bought Garth Fach and Cwmdu Canol Farms and sank this pit in 1865.
 The sinking operations were supervised by James Barrow, who was later President of the South Wales Institute of Engineers.
 He was also mineral agent to the Margam Estate.
 In 1867 there was an explosion but no-one was hurt.
 It resulted in the closure of the colliery for a year.
 About 1880 the pit was idle for another year but in 1882 it was sunk to a depth of 250 yards, 3 seams being worked.
 In addition there were 60 coke ovens producing 1,000 tons of coke weekly.
 It was after the sinking of Oakwood and Garth Pits that the village of Garth developed.
-Garth Pit closed in 1930 when it employed 616 men.".
+Garth Pit closed in 1930 when it employed 616 men."

 Ogmore Valley / Cwm Ogwr

 The Brogdens also worked the Ogmore valley, first at the top of the valley but in 1865 they sank the Wyndham pit and opened the Tynewydd level.
 They worked both of these until 1872 when a new joint stock company was formed.
-In July 1863 they obtained an Act for the Ogmore Valley Railway of which Alexander became the chairman.
+In July 1863 they obtained the Ogmore Valley Railways Act 1863 (26 & 27 Vict. c. cxxxix) for the Ogmore Valley Railway of which Alexander became the chairman.
 This was a standard-gauge railway from Nantymoel at the head of the valley to a junction with the Llynvi Valley Railway (Broad gauge) at Tondu.
 They also gained power to lay a third rail along the Llynvi Valley line from Tondu to Porthcawl.